 - pinch of sea salt

-- ¼ to ½ teaspoon vanilla extract, optional - or clear artificial vanilla
+- ¼ teaspoon vanilla extract, optional - or clear artificial vanilla

-- 2 tablespoons flavorless oil such as avocado, canola, or grapeseed - or ¼ cup raw cashews, blended into the finished milk
+- 2 tablespoons flavorless oil - or ¼ cup raw cashews, blended into the finished milk

-- 1 teaspoon sunflower lecithin - helps with emulsification
+- 1 teaspoon sunflower lecithin - helps emulsify oil and water

 Instructions